 Every adult in the school/nursery is a leader.
 In every word, tone and gesture, they set the direction and expectation.
 AET expects every adult to take responsibility and the initiative to do what is right for the pupils.
 All those in formal leadership positions create the climate and culture in which others work.
 They demand the highest standards, build a performance culture, develop their teams, and create the space for others to lead.
 All leaders listen, grow relationships, act with integrity and care and expect the best from themselves and others in building a successful, happy, and confident school/nursery.
 We aim to give all aspiring and current leaders the opportunity to develop all aspects of their leadership.
-Two headteachers continued with NPQH and a number of middle leaders completed the NPQSL course.
+Three headteachers continued with NPQH, a number of middle leaders completed the NPQSL course, and, on the Executive Team, one member is completing SIAMS inspection training, two are on the NPQEXL and another on the REACH Leading Trusts 100 programme.